jonnonz1/nz-statute-book/acts/public/2013/financial-markets-conduct-act-2013.md

   (b) a discretionary investment management service:
   (c) a prescribed intermediary service:
   (d) a client money or property service.
+(1A) For the service of acting as a financial institution, see— (a) section 446B (which provides for subpart 6A to apply to certain financial services and associated products that are provided to consumers in New Zealand); and
+  (b) section 446E (which provides for registered banks, licensed insurers, and licensed NBDTs to be financial institutions).
 (2) For other licensed market services that relate to regulated offers, see section 47 as to the territorial scope of Part 3.

 ### 387A Other provisions relating to financial advice services and client money or property services